iozheg/b-castle/readme.md

 <h3>HOW TO USE</h3>
 <ol type="1">
 <li>Configure nginx using cgi/tornado config.</li>
-<li>Run 'python3 server.py' from cgi/</li>
+<li>Start server: run 'python3 server.py' from cgi/</li>
-<li>From local machine: localhost, from another should work by IP (client defines host by it self).</li>
+<li>In browser enter server's IP (or localhost)</li>
+<li>Second player can connect to server on the same computer in other browser tab or window or another browser.
+Also second player can connect from another computer.</li>
 </ol>
 By default websocket port: 8888.
-To change: change at cgi/server.py, cgi/tornado and www/connectorClass.js
+To change: change at cgi/server.py, cgi/tornado and www/connector.js